 And the cutout can be used as-is.
 Super cute!

 And of course the pièce de résistance (said in the best french voice I have)… my painted wood letter D!
 Do is one happy girl right now and my personalized letter has found its home in my office.
 It looks nice on my upcycled picture frame I did a few weeks back.
 Want to see how I created it???
 CLICK HERE!

 So, whatcha think?
 Would you paint wood letters for your home or office?
-I’d love to hear your feedback on this project and how you would add you’re own personal touches.
+I up-cycled a large frame and added a faux shiplap to display my wood letter.
+I’m really happy with how it turned out.
 Tell me your thoughts in the comment section below.
 Inspire me!

 * Special thanks to Signopoly for sponsoring this project.